-2.1 The Repage Architecture
+2.1 The RepAge architecture

-The Repage architecture (see figure 1) was designed to reflect the distinction between image and reputation.
-It has three main elements: a memory, a set of detectors and the analyzer.
-The memory is composed of a set of inter-connected predicates that are conceptually organized in different levels of abstraction.
-Each predicate that belongs to one of the main types, the ones showed in figure 1, contains a probabilistic evaluation that refers to a certain target agent in a specific role.
+As we stated, RepAge [?] is a computational system based on a cognitive theory of reputation [?] that proposes a fundamental distinction between image and reputation.
+The RepAge architecture 1 has three main elements, a memory, a set of detectors and the analyzer.
+The memory is composed by a set of references to the predicates hold in the main memory of the agent.
+Predicates are conceptually organized in levels and inter-connected.
+Each predicate that belongs to one of the main types (including image and reputation) contains a probabilistic evaluation that refers to a certain agent in a specific role.
 For instance, an agent may have an image of agent T (target) as a seller (role), and a different image of the same agent T as informant.
-The evaluation consist of a probability distribution over the discrete sorted set of labels: {Very Bad, Bad, Normal, Good, Very Good}.
+The probabilistic evaluation consist of a probability distribution over the discrete sorted set of labels: {Very Bad, Bad, Normal, Good, Very Good}.